 Whereas: The style of primaries creates confusion and division.
 Therefore be it

-Resolved: The United States be divided into four contiguous geographic regions for the purposes of holding national primary elections so that each region be of approximately equal population (except Alaska and Hawaii, which would be grouped with the closet region).
+Resolved: The United States be divided into four contiguous geographic regions for the purposes of holding national primary elections so that each region be of approximately equal population (except Alaska and Hawaii, which would be grouped with the closest region).
 And be it further

 Resolved: The regions would rotate going first, taking turns every four years.
 And be it further